WXSD-Sales/azure-based-membership-management/README.md

-Azure Group Sync
+Membership Management using Azure Groups
 ================
-**Synchronize your Microsoft Azure AD groups to teams on Cisco Webex.**
+** Auto Manage Webex Team (or Space) Memberships with Azure Groups **

-This is a proof-of-concept application that syncs Azure Active Directory groups to teams on Webex.
+This is a proof-of-concept application that couples Azure Active Directory groups with team (or space) _Creation_ & _Membership assignments_ on Webex.
 The target audience for this PoC are IT Administrators or group owners who want an effortless way to manage team memberships on Webex across their organization.

 <p align="center">